AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2023.3.0 is 16 March 2023.
-The next release is planned for 13 April 2023.
+The release date for [!UICONTROL Cloud Manager] release 2023.4.0 is 13 April 2023.
+The next release is planned for 11 May 2023.

+## What's New {#what-is-new}

+* [The AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) has been updated to version 41.

 ## Bug Fixes {#bug-fixes}

+* Blue dispatchers are no longer attached to green ELB if the [blue/green deployment](/help/introduction.md#blue-green) fails.
-* The commerce tile on the **Learn** tab of Cloud Manager now navigates the user to the correct page.
+* The Cloud Manager UI will provide more visible advance warnings that the SSL certificate is about to expire.